Shipping with this method takes 3-5 days

 Secure Encrypted Payments

-What Isoptin SR® Is and How It Works
+What Isoptin SR Is and How It Works

-YouDrugstore is a licensed Canadian pharmacy headquartered in Manitoba, and licensed pharmacists review prescriptions before dispensing.
+YouDrugstore is a licensed Canadian pharmacy in Manitoba.
+Pharmacists review prescriptions before dispensing.

 Dosage and Usage

-Benefits and Savings
+Benefits

 Side Effects and Safety